perezsergioace/java-programming-class/Notes/Chapter_4_notes.md

 ```

 Don't try to connect multiple boolean expressions in the test expression, you must use the && or || operators.

+## **4.6 Running Totals and Sentinel Values**
+A running total is a sum of number that accumulates with each iteration of a loop.
+The variable use to keep the running total is called an accumulator.
+A sentinel is a value that signals when the end of a list of values has been reached.

+Set the accumulator variable to 0.
+This is a critical step.
+Each time the loop reads a number, it adds it to the accumulator.
+If the accumulator starts with any value other than 0, it will not contain the correct total when the loop finishes.

+A sentinel value is a special value that cannot be mistaken as a member of the list, and signals that there are no more values to be entered.
+When the user enters the sentinel value, the loop terminates.

+## **4.7 Nested Loops**
+A loop that is inside another loop is called a nested loop.